-Results were also obtained from the next question whether CSR is the criterion of customers' choice for a bank in the future and whether CSR was the criterion for their cooperation with their current bank.
+Interesting was also the results obtained from the next question whether CSR is the criterion of customers' choice for a bank in the future and whether CSR was the criterion for their cooperation with their current bank.
 All respondents answered that CSR actions are not a selection criterion and they focused again on the criteria of fast services and security in financial transactions.
-This is probably due to the fact that while they know CSR, they still believe that organizations and mainly banks "use" CSR actions as a way to attract more customers and not because they are really socially responsible.
-Furthermore, the past financial crisis pointed the need for more financial security and development.
-In addition, emphasis was placed on the question of whether they feel that they receive benefits from the CSR actions.
-Interestingly, 65 out of 67 believe that only the banks gain some benefits, which is mainly associated with better financial results and reputation.
+This is probably due to the fact that while they know CSR they still believe that organizations and mainly banks "use" CSR actions as a way to attract more customers and not because they are really socially responsible.
+Furthermore, the past financial crisis pointed to the need for more financial security and development.
+In addition, emphasis was placed on the question of whether they feel that they receive benefits from the CSR actions where 65 out of 67 believe that only the bank is gain some benefits, mainly associated with better financial results and reputation.

 According to Gibs (2007), each code resulting from the answers can intersect and record specific passages that explain the theory itself by linking their meaning and the code to a name.
 As a result, anything that is repeated in the text is categorized so that a set of ideas on the subject can be found and analyzed.
-In addition, the approach of the present research is inductive as the data of the interviews have been codified and grouped in relation to the research questions that have been formed in 3 thematic axes.
+In addition, as mentioned, the approach of the present research is inductive as the data of the interviews have been codified and grouped in relation to the research questions that have been formed in 3 thematic axes.
 Table 2 shows the codes that emerged from the most common answers given by the respondents.
 As to whether CSR is a term that people know its meaning, the resulting codes are mainly associated with environmental issues.
 Also, many answers created codes such as the strengthening of corporate reputation, donations, social activities, and sponsorships in education.
-For example, R64 during the telephone communication claimed that "I know CSR as a voluntary act of companies, mainly environmental ones".
-However, it was understood that the respondent had previously studied and memorized a definition of CSR and he was not aware of its real meaning.
+For example, R64 during the telephone communication claimed that "I know CSR as a voluntary act of companies mainly environmental ones", however, it was understood that the respondent had previously studied and memorized a definition of CSR and he was not aware of its real meaning.
 The next category highlighted important codes and information on a bank's actual cooperation criteria.
 The words "security", "reliability", "fast service", and "payrolls" were repeated.
 In conclusion, the criteria of consumers mainly focus on their financial benefits and their financial security.
-Some of the respondents also mentioned that "bonus packages" and some "better financial offers" could make them change their bank, which confirms that the main concern of most of the respondents is their financial benefits.
-The third category refers to the rasons for attracting the respondents and what they feel about the CSR actions of their banks.
-Therefore, regardless of whether everyone knew the importance of CSR, what has emerged shows that although CSR is not a criterion for selection and loyalty, it nevertheless creates a positive perception and a positive impression on the bank they cooperate with.
-More so, they stated that they are willing to trust it even more because CSR actions make banks look socially and environmentally responsible.
-It was also found that the majority of responses showed more interest in CSR actions related to the human factor (e.g., support for vulnerable groups, employee benefits) and less for environmental issues such as recycling actions.
+In fact, some of the respondents mentioned another criterion that could make them change their bank and this was the "bonus packages" and some "better financial offers", which confirms the main concern of most of the respondents which is their financial benefits.
+The third category refers to the reasons for attracting the respondents and what they feel about the CSR actions of their banks.
+So regardless of whether everyone knew the importance of CSR, what has emerged is that although CSR is not a criterion for selection and loyalty, it nevertheless creates a positive perception and a positive impression on the bank they cooperate with, and they say they are willing to trust it even more.
+The reason is that CSR actions make banks look socially and environmentally responsible.
+It was also found that the majority of responses showed more interest in CSR actions related to the human factor (e.g. support for vulnerable groups, employee benefits) and less for environmental issues such as recycling actions.